-While New Orleans is unique in many ways, it’s no question that it’s our food that really sets us apart from the rest.
-Even if you’re pretty well versed in the kitchen, you might find it difficult if not impossible to replicate some of our quintessential dishes without a true understanding of technique and a little history of how they came into existence.
-Locals will admit that we’re all a bit emotionally tied to our own individual versions of gumbo, étouffée, or jambalaya… why?
+While New Orleans is unique in many ways, it’s no question that our food sets us apart from the rest.
+Even if you’re well versed in the kitchen, you might find it difficult to replicate some of our quintessential dishes without a true understanding of technique and a little history of how they came into existence.
+Locals will admit that we’re all a bit emotionally tied to our own individual versions of gumbo, étouffée, or jambalaya… why, you ask?
 “Cause that’s how grandmama made it!”
-The good news is that even if you didn’t have a grandmama or dad teaching you how to make a roux, you can still learn by taking a cooking class at one of these fantastic cooking schools.
-You’ll learn the important basics, have a ton of fun, and hopefully understand why New Orleans cuisine is beloved by people all over the world.
+The good news is that even if you didn’t have a grandmama teaching you how to make a roux, you can still learn by taking a cooking class at one of these fantastic cooking schools.
+You’ll learn the important basics, have a ton of fun, and better understand why New Orleans cuisine is beloved by people all over the world.

 Crescent City Cooks